 Alison J Wight DDS Covid-19 Safety Precautions

 We hope you and your family are in good health.
-Our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
+Our community has been through a lot and all of us are looking forward to resuming our normal habits and routines.
 While many things have changed, one thing has remained the same: our commitment to your health and safety.

 Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
 Our infection control processes are made so that when you receive care, it's both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.